UG-SaltyFish/Team-SaltyFish/README.md

 **Now, your app is deployed!**<br>

-If you are unable to load the app due to some errors, please install the following scripts as well.<br>
+If you are unable to load the app due to some errors, please install the following scripts by yourself in terminal.<br>
 ```
 npm install react-google-login
-//or npm install react-google-login --legacy-peer-deps
 npm install react-facebook-login
+npm install nodemailer
-//or npm install react-facebook-login --legacy-peer-deps
+npm install --save copy-to-clipboard
 ```
 Packages of react-google-login and react-facebook-login are necessary for Google and Facebook login.<br>